brannala/eve231-2019/lecturenotes/gittutorial.md

 The solution is to create a new repository branch on origin and switch to that branch before trying to push the changes from the clone.
 The solution will be given after the discussion of branches below.

 ### Git Branches
 Think of a git repository as being like a tree.
 Trees can have one or more branches.
 A tree also has a root.
 The root of the git repository tree is the initial commit.
-Initially the repository as a single branch and the tip of the branch is called ```master```.
+Initially the repository has a single branch and the tip of the branch is called ```master```.
 When we make a commit a new node is added to the branch, the previous commit node become its parent node and the new node becomes ```master```.
 It is also possible to create a new branch; in that case the parent of the branch is the last commit made before the branch was created.
 Two branches now exist and we can make commits to either branch -- each branch has a separate history after the time of the split.
 It is possible to merge the commits on the branches later if desired but there may be conflicting changes that will need to then be resolved.
 To create a new branch called ```new_test``` and switch the current repository to the new branch use the command
 ```
+cd ../../myproject
 git branch new_test
 git checkout new_test
 ```